 Only one homestead exemption can be granted per home that is owned and permanently occupied as a domicile by a resident in Louisiana.
 A Homestead Exemption cannot be applied to a property that an individual owns but does not live in day-to-day.

 How to file for Homestead Exemption

 To claim a Homestead Exemption, a person must appear in person at the Assessor’s Office and present the following:

-- A valid Louisiana Driver's License or Louisiana State I.D. (address must correspond to property's address on application); AND
+- A valid Louisiana Driver's License (address must correspond to property's address on application); AND

 - A current unpaid Entergy bill for the property, with service location and mailing address being the same, showing standard residential usage; OR